vivaria/edisonrul.ing/README.md

 ## THOUSAND-EYES RESTRICT

 *   If 2 or more "Thousand-Eyes Restrict" are face-up on the field, no monsters can attack.
-*   If "Imperial Order" is active, "Thousand-Eyes Restrict's" ATK and DEF still are still equal to the Monster Card it is equipped with.
+*   If "Imperial Order" is active, "Thousand-Eyes Restrict"'s ATK and DEF still are still equal to the Monster Card it is equipped with.
 *   The Battle Position of monsters can still be changed with card effects.
 *   If "Thousand-Eyes Restrict" is equipped with a face-down Monster Card, its ATK and DEF become 0.